andreaunitn/SegESR/README.md

 ## 👨‍💻 Maintainers
 * **Anonymous Authors**

-For any question regarding the SegESR implementation, parallelization details or the new loss function, please open an issue in this repository.

 ## 🎫 License
 This project and related weights are released under the [Apache 2.0 license](LICENSE).